-Next up, I have a core team meeting composed of an engineer, a designer, and myself (PM).
+Next up, as a Google product manager I have a core team meeting composed of an engineer, a designer, and myself (PM).
 The engineer/designer/PM trifecta is a common core team composition.
 At this meeting, the designer presents updated mocks for a dashboard feature we’re building.
 The engineer comments on some of the constraints, including the technical difficulty with changing the graph color dynamically.

-As the PM, I run the meeting.
+As the Google product manager, I run the meeting.
 I’m prepared with an agenda and open questions that our team needs to resolve.
 I take notes and send out action items after the meeting has ended.

 I grab lunch with some engineers on my team.
 I enjoy the lunches with my teammates as a great way to talk about something other than work.